 There are several factors to consider when deciding which antifouling paint to use based on its biocide content.

 For example, if algae and slime are particularly troublesome in your area, a paint with zinc biocide might be preferable for your boat, whereas an area that notorious for barnacle buildup may call for a copper-based bottom paint.
 Local laws and regulations are also important to consider.
 If you moor your boat in an area that prohibits copper biocides, obviously zinc or non-metallic biocide antifouling paints are your only options.

 Ablative Antifouling Paint

-Ablative bottom paint remains relatively soft, even after it cures.
-Because ablative paint never fully hardens, the motion of water passing through it causes the outermost layer to slowly wear away, exposing fresh ablative paint underneath.
-In this way, the portion of the paint that has already released its biocide is removed, uncovering a new layer of paint that still contains protective biocide.
-Ablative paint continues to release biocide and prevent marine growth until it is completely worn away, at which point the hull will need repainting.
+This paint stays relatively soft even after it cures.
+Because it never fully hardens, the motion of water passing through it causes the outermost layer to slowly wear away, exposing fresh ablative paint underneath.
+As such, the portion of the paint that already released its biocide is removed, uncovering a new layer that still contains protective biocide.

 Hard Antifouling Paint

 Cures to form a solid, hard layer over the surface onto which it was painted.
 It's activated when it comes into contact with water.
 No motion or movement is required to release the biocide, which gets used up before the paint.
 Once the biocide is depleted, the hull needs to be repainted.

 Which Type of Paint to Choose